salaboy/from-monolith-to-k8s/helm/README.md

 - Add an annotation: `kubernetes.io/ingress.class: "gce"`
 - Special path format, modify the existing one `path: /` to: `path: /*`
 - Special pathType, modify the existing one with `pathType: ImplementationSpecific`

+This will instruct Google Cloud to provision a loadbalancer and provide a public IP to access your applications that are running inside the cluster, in this case via the API Gateway Service.

+If you get the ingress resource now, you should be able to see the public IP after the loadbalancer is provisioned and configured.